 When I chose to equip such a wagon, I did not choose the easy way, as it seems to present no sufficiently discreet location where to put the circuits.
 But if I get there, I think I won’t worry about other wagons.
-I will use the REE lanterns I have equipped with LEDs.
+I will use the REE lamps I have equipped with LEDs.

-Above all, we must find where the lanterns are attached on this type of wagon.
+Above all, we must find where the lamps are attached on this type of wagon.
 After a long search on the Internet, I finally found an answer on the Loco Revue forum, given by the famous Gérard Huet, nicknamed SuperGG: it is in the red circle of the photo.

 Picture SuperGG on forum.e-train.fr.

 Note: I have lightened the part in question to make it more visible.

 Obviously, it would have been better to make this drilling before installing the LED, because I may touch or even cut the wires.